-The Otc^{spf-ash} mouse is an established animal model of OTC deficiency which carries an Otc mutation that reduces Otc expression to less than 10% of wild-type levels.
+The Otcspf-ash mouse is an established animal model of OTC deficiency which carries an Otc mutation that reduces Otc expression to less than 10% of wild-type levels.
 Following an acute ammonia challenge, these mice displayed elevated plasma ammonia levels as compared to wild-type mice.
 We used this model for proof of concept that elevating the expression of CPS1 can overcome a deficiency in OTC, the enzyme most commonly mutated in UCDs.
 We applied our RAP Platform to identify a surrogate ASO targeting mouse Cps1 regRNA in order to conduct studies in this model.

-In the first study, adult Otc^{spf-ash} mice were administered eight doses (on days 1, 3, 5, 9, 11, 13, 15 and 17) of the ASO specifically engineered to target mouse Cps1 regRNA, at three different dose levels (8.33 (N=4), 16.6 (N=4) and 33.3 mg/kg (N=3)).
-A control group received placebo (phosphate-buffered saline, or PBS).
-Two days after the last dose, the mice were challenged with an injection of 15N-labeled ammonium chloride.
-Thirty minutes later, blood was drawn to measure total ammonia and 15N-urea levels.
-Statistical significance between groups was determined using appropriate statistical tests including two-way ANOVA and p-values reported.
-P-values (or probability values) are used to determine if the outcome of an experiment is statistically significant.
-A low p-value means that there is a very low likelihood that a given outcome was a result of a random occurrence.
-A high p-value means that assuming the null hypothesis is true, this outcome was very likely due to random occurence.
-Generally, a p-value of less than 0.05 (or 5% odds of the event being random) is regarded as statistically significant.
-In our preclinical studies, p-values of <0.05 were considered statistically significant.
-In some cases, we identified directional trends in effects that did not meet statistical significance due to limited group sizes, small effect size, and variability.
-As is depicted in the graph below, treatment of these Otcdeficient mice with the mouse surrogate tool ASO led to a dose-dependent decrease in ammonia, including a 48% decrease at the highest dose level (p<.01), along with a trend toward increased urea synthesis, including a 20% increase at the highest dose level) compared to mice treated with placebo, referred to as phosphate-buffered saline, or PBS.
+In the first study, Otcspf-ash mice were administered eight doses (on days 1, 3, 5, 9, 11, 13, 15 and 17) of the ASO specifically engineered to target mouse Cps1 regRNA, at three different dose levels.
+Two days after the last dose, the mice were challenged with an injection of N-labeled ammonium chloride.
+Thirty minutes later, blood was drawn to measure total ammonia and N-urea levels.
+As is depicted in the graph below, treatment of these Otc-deficient mice with the mouse surrogate tool ASO led to a dose-dependent decrease in ammonia, including a 48% decrease at the highest dose level), along with an increase in urea synthesis, including a 20% increase at the highest dose level) compared to mice treated with placebo, referred to as phosphate-buffered saline, or PBS.
 This demonstrates that upregulation of Cps1 can improve ammonia metabolism in the context of a pathogenic mutation in the downstream Otc gene, and that the reduction in toxic ammonia is greater than the increase in urea.